 Flanked on the south by Kalighat, home to the ancient temple where resides the presiding deity of the city and on the north by the sprawling greens of the Maidan and the hustle-bustle of Chowringhee, overlooked by the Angel of Victory that alas, has long stopped pirouetting, lies the precinct of Bhowanipur.

-My husband grew up here.
+S (Dear husband) grew up here.

 His forefathers migrated to Bhowanipur more than a century back.